anegg0/gr0wing-hugo/content/posts/2012-12-09-how-to-resuscitate-your-drive.md

 Remember you were obviously not going anywhere being active, anyway&#8230;

-If you can manage to put a &#8220;in construction&#8221; flag on your project, and interrupt everything to replenish your motivation, you&#8217;re in good shape to move on to step 3:
+If you can manage to put a "in construction" flag on your project, and interrupt everything to replenish your motivation, you&#8217;re in good shape to move on to step 3:

 ### Enjoyment = second life